nodejs/wiki-archive/Building-node.js-on-mingw.md

 Some people have reported problems getting this to work.
 If you are affected by this, use git from the windows command prompt.

 ### Build fails with msvc / Microsoft Visual Studio installed
 Having Microsoft Visual Studio installed confuses the V8 build system.
-This is a know issue, there is currently no good solution for it.
+This is a known issue; there is currently no good solution for it.

 Then you need to fix toolician for scons: 'tools/scons/scons-local-1.2.0/SCons/Tool/\__init__.py'.